prestodb/presto/README.md

 * Use an assertion from Airlift's `Assertions` class if there is one that covers your case rather than writing the assertion by hand.
 Over time we may move over to more fluent assertions like AssertJ.
 * When writing a Git commit message, follow these [guidelines](https://chris.beams.io/posts/git-commit/).

+## Building the Documentation

+To learn how to build the docs, see the [docs README](presto-docs/README.md).

 ## Building the Web UI

 The Presto Web UI is composed of several React components and is written in JSX and ES6.
 This source code is compiled and packaged into browser-compatible Javascript, which is then checked in to the Presto source code (in the `dist` folder).
 You must have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/en/) installed to execute these commands.
 To update this folder after making changes, simply run: